fuckyoudoteth/fuckyoudoteth/writing/writing/whitepaper.md

 ## Contract Details

 All collected ether proceeds from the auction process are paid into a beneficiary account.
-The beneficiary, the FuckYouCoin contract, can withdraw all beneficiary funds into its own account.
+The beneficiary, the FuckYouCoin contract, can (if this is something that is automatically done, or something to be done everytime?
+If so get rid of "can"/add s to withdraw) withdraw all beneficiary funds into its own account.
 The coin contract, in turn, divvies out all funds sent to it to the coinholders.